Looking to schedule texts on your iPhone, but not sure if it’s possible?

 Starting to feel frustrated on your search for a great app?
 Thankfully, this isn’t the end of the road.
 You have another option available to send scheduled text messages from your iPhone — OpenPhone.

 4. Schedule texts on iPhone reliably with OpenPhone

 If none of the above options make sense for your use case, it may be time to look at a more robust platform.
-OpenPhone is a virtual phone solution built with small business owners in mind and offers MMS and SMS scheduling tools right from the Standard plan ($13 per user per month).
+OpenPhone is a virtual phone solution built with small business owners in mind and offers MMS and SMS scheduling tools right from the Business plan ($15 per user per month).

 Unlike Shortcuts, scheduled messages with OpenPhone take just a few seconds to set up.
 And unlike other third-party apps, you don’t have to pay per message to do so.

 - Sign up for a seven-day free trial with OpenPhone.
 You’re welcome to port your existing number for free or use a US, Canadian, or toll-free number instead.

 - Once you’ve signed up, download the OpenPhone app to your iPhone.
 We also have an app for Android phones (like Samsung) if you own another device.
 Plus, you can schedule and send texts from your computer via the browser or the desktop app.